Bangkok Tour – Waking up

-- Be open minded, it will be very different to what you know.
-Keep your eyes open, be careful but do not be paranoid, its a pretty safe place.
+- Be open-minded; it will be very different from what you know.
+Keep your eyes open, be careful but not paranoid; it’s a pretty safe place.
 Explore!

 - When doing the Ko Ratanakosin Stroll, get there early.
-Anything past 10am you will be like a salmon swimming uphill against the current.
+Anything past 10 is, you will be like a salmon swimming uphill against the current.

-- Get some Thai pants, wrapping a towel around your waste will not do it.
-There is actually a fashion police that kicks you out of the temple if you do this.
+- Get some Thai pants; wrapping a towel around your waist will not do it.
+There is actually fashion police that kicks you out of the temple if you do this.
 You will use these through your visit.

 - Be respectful of the King.
 You could end up in jail if you mess anything with the King’s image.
 Not my rules, you’ve been warned.

-- There are temples everywhere, just pick a few, you don’t have to see them all.
+- There are temples everywhere; pick a few.
+You don’t have to see them all.

-- Would you like to see Bangkok, its alleys and like he says “all it has to offer” check out this ExPat CB Media dude – living and Vlogging from there.
+- Would you like to see Bangkok, alleys, and like he says, “all it has to offer” check out this ExPat CB Media dude – living and Vlogging from there.

 Now off to the next stop, the North of Thailand.